kefranabg/VDMPosts/README.md

 $ grunt test
 ```

+/!\ Running 'grunt test' will clear the database BEFORE and AFTER the tests /!\

 If you want to run a test one at a time, you can use the following command :

 ```sh